KarMiles/polish-girl-painting/README.md

 **Fixed issues and changes to original design**

+*Visual appearance*

+Minor changes to visual appearance were introduced after creation of first wireframes, e.g. cetering elements rather than justifying.
+This is believed to reflect more elegant and art-centric approach.

+*Contact*

+A simple mechanism for direct messages was added to the original draft.
+This is believed to be in line of the Marketing Strategy where in Business-to-Customer model a strong emphasis on customers with various technical background should be made.
+Direct messages on the webpage should be an easy and simple solution, especially for less technically inclined users.

 *Testing redirect*

 When producing automatic tests for bag page it was not possible to utilize assertRedirects test on response with post method.
 To perform the test assertEqual was used instead:

     last_url, status_code = response.redirect_chain[-1]
     self.assertEqual(last_url, '/bag/')

 ## 4.iv.
 Validation testing:<a name="validation-testing"></a>
 [Click here for Validation testing](readme/docs/validation_testing.md)